fixed expenses versus the price of gas

-At first glance it would seem that people were not buying homes because of gasoline prices.
+At first glance, it would seem that people were not buying homes because of gasoline prices.
 When I ask everyday folks that are happy in their homes and not looking to buy a new home if they think the housing market is falling because of gas prices they all say yes.
 It makes sense.
 We assume that most people that are buying homes will be commuting to work.

-Betty McGuire, a real estate broker in Sidney, MT, population around 8,000, agrees, “I dont think that many potential buyers will not buy because of higher gas prices.
+Betty McGuire, a real estate broker in Sidney, MT, a population of around 8,000, agrees, “I don’t think that many potential buyers will not buy because of higher gas prices.
 I believe they may adjust their wants or price range.
 The area I think where buyers may decide not to buy may be the RV market-because they may come out ahead to just rent a cabin or get a motel.”

-McGuire used to sell real estate in Portland, OR in the mid 70s and early 80s.
+McGuire used to sell real estate in Portland, OR in the mid-70s and early 80s.
 Comparing Sidney, MT to Portland, OR, McGuire says, “you and I know 10 miles to live in the country would not be bad.
 Some people were 20 – 30 miles from the city.

 I do believe higher gas prices will affect the buying of real estate, but not necessarily stop someone from buying real estate.
 If an area has a good mass transit system, a potential buyer may now consider using it rather than driving.
-If a buyer is really stretching their ratios (income to debt) to buy a particular property they should do a reality check on cost of gas, or drive a vehicle that gets great gas mileage.
+If a buyer is really stretching their ratios (income to debt) to buy a particular property they should do a reality check on the cost of gas, or drive a vehicle that gets great gas mileage.
 Used to be I could go into the gas station and top off for $8 – $15.

-What we can hope for now are interest rates staying nominal, prices of homes coming down and the price of gas coming back down.
+What we can hope for now are interest rates staying nominal, prices of homes coming down, and the price of gas coming back down.
 All those events would help the cost of living come down and stay more in line with the annual wage increase.